n8zwn/BugBountyTools/README.md

 # BugBountyTools
-Tools written in Go for BugBounty from [Tomnomnom](https://github.com/tomnomnom) and others inside of a docker container.
+Tools written in Go for BugBounty from [Tomnomnom](https://github.com/tomnomnom) and others inside of a docker image.

 Thanks to [heywoodlh](https://github.com/heywoodlh) for his work on integrating this into our workflow!